Do you work on holidays?

 What is a new client meeting?

-Every pet sitting and dog walking client needs to have an initial new client meeting.
+Every cat sitting client needs to have an initial new client meeting.
 There is no charge for this meeting.
-The meeting is so that we can meet your pet(s), get a key on file, and have you fill out the necessary paperwork.
+The meeting is so that we can meet your cat(s), get a key on file, and have show us what your cat(s) will need.
 You should expect the meeting to last 15-30 minutes depending on your circumstances.

 When can new client meetings be scheduled?
 How do I schedule one?